brainhack-school2023/st-onge_project/README.md

 #### 1. Perform NODDI fitting

 More specifically, the project aims to perform NODDI fitting on a diffusion MRI dataset with Parkinson's disease patients at various stages of the disease, as well as control subjects.
-The goal was to use a pre-existing NODDI toolbox (for example, a Matlab Toolbox), and to write a script to be able to perform multi-subject fitting using said toolbox.
+The goal was to use a pre-existing NODDI toolbox and to write a script to be able to perform multi-subject fitting using said toolbox.
 Since NODDI fitting is computationally expensive, I wanted to implement some sort of parallel computing to be able to speed up the process for all my subjects.

 #### 2. Extract and analyze NODDI metrics